tkipf/compile/README.md

 During training, the script prints negative log likelihood (`nll_train`) and evaluation reconstruction accuracy (`rec_acc_eval`) after every training iteration (a single gradient step). `rec_acc_eval` corresponds to the average (per time step) reconstruction accuracy for a mini-batch of generated samples, where the model runs in evaluation mode (concrete latent variables replaced with discrete ones, and Gaussian latents are replaced by their predicted mean). `rec_acc_eval` of `1.00` corresponds to perfect segmentation and reconstruction in this particular task.

-The learning rate for Adam is chosen relatively high (`1e-2`) to reduce training time, which can however destabilize training in rare cases (for some random seeds).
+This implementation uses a high learning rate of `1e-2` to reduce training time, which can however destabilize training in rare cases (for some random seeds).
 Please try reducing the learning rate to `1e-3` if you observe this effect.
 The default setting uses Gaussian latent variables (z) to encode segments.
 To train the model with concrete / Gumbel softmax latent variables, run `python train.py --latent-dist concrete`.

 Example run (`python train.py`):